 Compassionate Thought Challenging Record

 Thought challenging records are commonly used in CBT to help people to evaluate their negative automatic thoughts for accuracy and bias.
-This Compassionate Thought Challenging Record encourages cognitive restructuring from a compassionate perspective.
+This Compassionate Thought Challenging Record is designed to help clients develop self-compassionate responses to automatic negative thoughts.

 Download or send